Continuing Education Catalog

 SUNY Adirondack Culinary Arts Center, Seasoned Restaurant, 14 Hudson Ave., Glens Falls

-This popular class is back with all new recipes!
 Learn the differences in sweeteners in your everyday baking.
-Students will also learn to make traditional recipes their own.
+Students will also learn how to make traditional recipes their own.
 Everyone will leave with one dessert.
 This course is for diabetics, keto diets, low-carb diets, anti-inflammatory diets and/or anyone interested in eating less sugar.

 Instructor: Britt Young, The Sweetish Chef